Beyond Pudge and MY, who's among the greatest in franchise history?

 Texas Rangers Mt.
 Rushmore

 After spending his first 12 seasons in Texas, the nomadic catcher left prior to the 2003 season and has since won a World Series, lost a World Series, earned three Gold Gloves and made four All-Star teams.
 While he was with Texas, he made 10 All-Star teams, won 10 Gold Gloves and an MVP award.
 He has more than 1,700 hits and more than 800 runs and RBIs for the Rangers.
-A certain Hall of Famer, Pudge will go in the Hall as a Ranger.
+A certain Hall of Famer, Pudge will go into the Hall as a Ranger.